High-Energy Collision of Quarks and Mesons in the Schwinger Model: From Tensor Networks to Circuit QED

 While our numerical approach does not rely on strong- or weak-coupling expansion, the relevant scattering channels can be understood from weak-coupling arguments as follows.
 In the SM \cite{supp}, we derive, in the nonrelativistic limit, an effective potential between opposite charges at the lowest order in $e/m$ starting from \cref{eq:Schwinger-lagr}, which reads (in the center-of-mass frame)

 Here, $x$ is the distance between charges.
 For $\theta\neq\pi$, one recovers linear confinement [\cref{fig:phase-diagram}(c,ii)]~\cite{colemanMoreMassiveSchwinger1976,rotheScreeningConfinement1979,shankarDeconfinementAsymptoticHalfasymptotic2005c,buyensConfinementStringBreaking2016}, while at $\theta=\pi$, charges experience short-range \emph{repulsion} due to the delta function in \cref{eq:H_eff-quark} [\cref{fig:phase-diagram}(b,ii)].
 This implies the absence of stable bound states (mesons) in the deconfined phase, which is confirmed numerically in the SM~\cite{supp}.
 All possible scattering channels are, therefore, (even-numbered) multi-quark states.
-The lowest-order channel after the elastic one ($q\bar{q}\rightarrow q\bar{q}$) is the four-quark production ($q\bar{q}\rightarrow q\bar{q}q\bar{q}$), exhibiting quark fragmentation.
-In the latter case, the two inner particles screen the electric field produced by the outer two, consistent with the two rightmost panels in \cref{fig:kink_scat}(a).
+The lowest-order inelastic channel is the four-quark production ($q\bar{q}\rightarrow q\bar{q}q\bar{q}$), exhibiting quark fragmentation.
+The two inner particles screen the electric field produced by the outer two, consistent with the two rightmost panels in \cref{fig:kink_scat}(a).

-Elastic and inelastic processes are also distinguished by the production of von Neumann entanglement entropy [$S_\mathrm{vN}(x,t)=-\tr(\rho_{>x}(t) \ln \rho_{>x}(t))$ with $\rho_{>x}(t)$ being the reduced density matrix for sites $y > x$] across the collision point ($x=0$), shown in \cref{fig:kink_scat}(b) as a function of time. \Cref{fig:kink_scat}(c) also shows the asymptotic ($t \to \infty$) entanglement generated as a function of the collision energy.
-The entanglement entropy is maximal during the collision but quickly approaches a constant afterwards.
+Elastic and inelastic processes are also distinguished by the von Neumann entanglement entropy \footnote{$S_\mathrm{vN}(x,t)=-\tr(\rho_{>x}(t) \ln \rho_{>x}(t))$ with $\rho_{>x}(t)$ being the reduced density matrix for sites $y > x$} across the collision point ($x=0$), shown in \cref{fig:kink_scat}(b) as a function of time. \Cref{fig:kink_scat}(c) also shows the asymptotic ($t \to \infty$) entanglement as a function of the collision energy.
+The entanglement is maximal during the collision but quickly approaches a constant afterwards.
 At lower energies, it nearly returns to its pre-collision (vacuum) value.
-A small increase is observed because different momentum components of the wave packets acquire slightly different elastic scattering phase shifts, making the two scattered wave packets slightly entangled \cite{milstedCollisionsFalseVacuumBubble2022}.
+A small increase is observed because different momentum components of the wave packets acquire slightly different elastic scattering phase shifts~\cite{milstedCollisionsFalseVacuumBubble2022}.
 At higher energies, however, significant net entanglement is generated, indicating inelastic particle production~\cite{jordanQuantumAlgorithmsQuantum2012}.